InakiLozano01/portfolio/README.md

 ## Docker

 Docker and `docker-compose.yml` are provided.
 The application image uses environment variables defined in `env.production`.
 Run the stack with `docker-compose up --build`.
+The container starts via `/app/scripts/entrypoint.sh`, which waits for MongoDB and Redis, fixes image permissions and then runs the server.

 ## Comments